 Trish Stanley, PsyD, MFT is a Certified Gottman Couples Therapist specializing in individual, couple, and family therapy and maintains a private practice in San Diego, CA.

-Liz incorporates mindfulness and mediation into her practice as well as the latest research on therapeutic approaches while developing an individualized plan for everyone she works with.
-On a personal note, she has been married for over 20 years and has raised two children.
+She has an extensive understanding of neuroscience and works with couples to help them understand and integrate their psychological reactions in order to support better processing, clearer thinking, and effective communication.
+Liz incorporates mindfulness skills into her practice as well as the latest research on therapeutic approaches while developing an individualized plan for everyone she works with.
+On a personal note, she has been married for over 25 years and has two thriving young adult children.

-Dr. Bohy’s approach to working with couples is informed by his training with the Gottman Method, Emotionally Focused Couples Therapy, and Passionate Marriage approaches.
+Nate's approach to working with couples is informed by his training with the Gottman Method, Emotionally Focused Couples Therapy, and Passionate Marriage approaches.
 He also frequently incorporate aspects of mindfulness practices, which are simple exercises to strengthen awareness, attention, and stress coping, and improve relationships.

 Mako enjoys supporting the growth that can come with couples practice using Gottman interventions and other evidence-based tools.
 Utilizing various treatment approaches, Mako assists adults who are within transitions, seeking change, or need help with coping with life-stressors.
 Mako works to enhance awareness and address past disruptions that cause enduring behavioral patterns with aims of facilitating positive growth and healthier choices.

 While working with adolescents, Mako offers developmentally appropriate and supportive tools to target independence, stress reduction, and thoughtful problem-solving.
 She also works to support family processes in order to reduce high-risk behaviors and enhance trust within the family unit.